open-telemetry/oteps/text/0072-metric-observer.md

 are expensive to pre-compute or will be instantaneously read.
 There are two ways these can be treated using Observer instrument semantics.

 Observer instruments, like Gauge instruments, use a "last value" aggregation by default.
 With this default interpretation in mind, a monotonic Counter can be expressed as a monotonic Observer instrument simply by reporting the current sum from `Observe()`, in which case the "last value" may be interpreted directly as a sum.
 Systems with support for rate calculations over current sums (e.g., Prometheus) will be able to use these metrics directly.
-Systems not designed to calculate rates from sums may not benefit from this treatment.
 Non-monotonic Counters may be expressed as their current value, but they cannot meaningfully be aggregated in this way.

 The preferred way to `Observe()` Counter-like data from an Observer instrument callback is to report deltas in the callback and configure